Do you know what attracted me to Bratislava the most?

 The bridge, also known as SNP Bridge, was built in late 1960s and early ’70s at the height of Communist excess, in honor of the 1944 resistance movement against the Nazi forces.
 The very retro-futuristic appearance was inspired by the optimistic futurism of the 1960s.

 The UFO structure actually houses a restaurant, I’m not personally sure what the food is like, but I’ve read it’s supposed to be one of the best in Bratislava.
-I bet it also guarantees stunning views over city and beyond.
+It also guarantees stunning views over city and beyond.

 One of Slovakia’s largest art galleries, located by the Danube with a view of the UFO Bridge, you’ll have the chance to see all kinds of artistic mediums from sculpture to photography by a wide range of artists.